 Adult Alcohol & Drug Courts closely monitor offenders who commit crimes to support their addiction to alcohol and/or drugs.
 Multiple agencies work towards ending the cycle of addiction and reducing recidivism.

 Want To Know More?
-If you are interested in learning more about the preventing underage drinking or adult binge drinking or getting involved, please email Lisa Nahmens, or call 920-906-6573.
+If you are interested in learning more about the preventing underage drinking or adult binge drinking or getting involved, please email Alex Berg, or call 920-906-6573.